rhalbersma/dctl/README.md

 ##### Acknowledgments

-Special thanks to Aart Bik, Ed Gilbert, Walter Thoen and Wieger Wesselink for encouragement, testing, and exchange of ideas.
+Special thanks to Aart Bik, Ed Gilbert, Fabien Letouzey, Walter Thoen and Wieger Wesselink for encouragement, testing, and exchange of ideas.

 License
 -------